the-teachingRSE-project/competencies/competencies.md

   The RSE needs to be able to identify the application class they are dealing with and apply the respective RSE practices.
 - Enforcing reproducibility.
 Projects like [@ReproHack] can greatly help in fostering that competency.

-# How much do different people need to know?
+# How much do different people need to know? {#sec:how-much-to-know}

 Now that we have the different competencies, we can explore various dimensions of these competencies, depending on their circumstances.
 A strong beneficiary of specialised RSEs can also be newly formed RSE centres at research institutions.